PrestaShop/prestashop-specs/content/1.7/back-office/shop-parameters/search/tags/tags-listing.md

 ---
 # Tags listing

-The tagging feature enables to associate products with keywords.
-Customers can use the keywords to easily and quickly find the products they are looking for.
+The tagging feature allows associating products with keywords.
+Customers can use the keywords to easily and quickly find the products they are looking for through the search bar in front office.

 ## Multistore

-Only the stores created in the selected store or store group (through the context) are displayed.

-For example, let's say I have the following configuration:
-- Group 1
-  - Shop A
-  - Shop B
-- Group 2
-  - Shop C

-If I select group 1 as context, then the stores created in Shop A and Shop B will be displayed.

-If I select Shop A as context, then the stores created in Shop A will be displayed.

-If I select all shops as context, then the stores created in Shop A, Shop B and Shop C will be displayed.
+Creating or editing a tag, it's added for all shops and then the lists displays all the tags no matter the context selected.

 ## Call to action